mlofton/hello-world/README.md

-# hello-world
+# welcome

-Hey world!
+Hey y'all!

-I am excited to learn all of the things here.
-Time to make things happen!
+My name is Mia, and I am very much a beginner on GitHub.
+I look forward to learning all I can possibly absorb!